cockroachdb/docs/v19.1/change-data-capture.md

 While CockroachDB is an excellent system of record, it also needs to coexist with other systems.
 For example, you might want to keep your data mirrored in full-text indexes, analytics engines, or big data pipelines.

-The main feature of CDC is the changefeed, which targets a whitelist of tables, called the "watched rows".
+The main feature of CDC is the changefeed, which targets an allowlist of tables, called the "watched rows".
 There are two implementations of changefeeds:

 - [Core changefeeds](#create-a-core-changefeed), which stream row-level changes to the client indefinitely until the underlying connection is closed or the changefeed is canceled.
 - [Enterprise changefeeds](#configure-a-changefeed-enterprise), where every change to a watched row is emitted as a record in a configurable format (`JSON` or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/)).